 Victims can be stalked for years with the average case lasting 15 months.
-But many cases last longer – 30% of people who contact the helpline have experienced stalking for over two years and 13% have been stalked for over five years.
+But many cases last longer – 30 per cent of people who contact the helpline have experienced stalking for over two years and 13 per cent have been stalked for over five years.

-The unfortunate truth is that most victims know their stalker: the largest group of stalkers (45% of all cases) is ex-partners.
+The unfortunate truth is that most victims know their stalker: the largest group of stalkers (45 per cent of all cases) is ex-partners.
 But whether you know the person or not, there are a number of measures you can take to disempower stalkers and help protect yourself from being targeted and tracked.

 In this age of digital communication and social media, your safety online is paramount.
 Here are some useful pieces of advice designed to help you protect yourself: